hrshe/pulsar-analysis-package/README.md

 ```

 For obtaining the dynamic spectrum with packet level synchronization across all bands we use teh following command.
-Apart from the synchronization mentioned in [Section 2](#2-packet-level-synchronization), this synchronization also includes
+Apart from the synchronization mentioned in [Section 2](#2-packet-level-synchronization), this also includes
 synchronization to compensate for dispersion delay across bands:
 ```
 python3 -m AnalysisPackages.mbr.mbr2dynamicspectrum ch03_B0834+06_20090725_114903 -packetSynch